Greeenman999/TabChatFormatter/README.md

-# LPF
+# TabChatFormatter

-This is a spigot plugin, that formats the Tab and the Chat with the Prefixes and Suffixes of Luckperms.
+This is a spigot plugin, that formats the Tab and the Chat with the Prefixes and Suffixes of various plugins.